"Brave" wins Best Animated Feature Oscar

 Directed by Mark Andrews and Brenda Chapman, "Brave" was a departure for Pixar because it was the studio's first film to feature a strong female as the lead character.

-During its 17-year history making films, Emeryville, California-based Pixar has shown a knack for both making hit movies and winning Oscars.
+During its 17-year history making films, Pixar has shown a knack for both making hit movies and winning Oscars.

 The win for "Brave" gave Pixar its 7th Best Animated Feature Oscar since the category was first introduced at the Academy Awards in 2001.